2022 Los Angeles City Council scandal: Nury Martinez

 Martinez provided a statement in the Los Angeles Times apologizing, "In a moment of intense frustration and anger, I let the situation get the best of me.
 I hold myself accountable for these comments.
 For that I am sorry."
 Bonin's family replied in a tweet condemning the racist comments and demanding Martinez's resignation.

 On October 9, protesters demonstrated outside of her home in the Sun Valley neighborhood of Los Angeles calling for her resignation.

 On October 10, Martinez stepped down as president through a released statement that apologized to Bonin and others, saying, "Therefore, effective immediately I am resigning as President of the Los Angeles City Council," though she did not resign from her seat on the City Council.
 Councilman Mitch O'Farrell stepped in as acting president.
 Paul Krekorian was later elected as the new council president.

 One day after stepping down as council president, Martinez announced she would be taking a leave of absence.
 In a statement, she said, "At this moment, I need to take a leave of absence and take some time to have an honest and heartfelt conversation with my family, my constituents, and community leaders.
 I am so sorry to the residents of Council District 6, my colleagues, and the City of Los Angeles."
 On October 12, she announced her resignation from the city council.

 Replacement

-A special election will be held for Martinez's seat on April 4, 2023 with a runoff on June 27, 2023 if necessary.
-The winner will serve out the remainder of Martinez's term, which expires in 2024.
+A special election was held for Martinez's seat on April 4, 2023, with a runoff on June 27, 2023.
+Imelda Padilla won the runoff election against Marisa Alcaraz, and will serve out the remainder of Martinez's term, which expires in 2024.